GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 - You should run your test after you write it, because even if you think it is going to fail you might be wrong (maybe your system already accounts for the tested feature).
 - Tests should be so fast that you can run them yourself and run them often.
 Then you can catch errors quickly.
 - **Isolated Tests:** Tests should be independent from each other.
-  - To have isolated tests you need to break your problem into many highly cohesive, losely coupled objects which can then easily (and quickly) be set up for each test.
+  - To have isolated tests you need to break your problem into many highly cohesive, loosely coupled objects which can then easily (and quickly) be set up for each test.
 - **Test List:** Before you begin, write a list of all the tests you will have to write.
 You can then add items to the list as you gain knowledge about the system.
-Add each operation you want to implement (along with each case of that) and then refacotrings you think you will need to do.
+Add each operation you want to implement (along with each case of that) and then refactorings you think you will need to do.
 - When you write a test, the next step is to implement it.
 Don't write all your tests at once as by getting a test to work you gain more knowledge which might help you write the next test.
 It also is a more interesting way to work.
 - Conservative TDD says that you should never be more than one change away from all your tests running.
 - **Test First:** Write your tests first.
 It can clarify in your head what you are doing, and give you a method for scope control.